Are you looking for the most beautiful castles in Belgium?

 Cleydael Castle is a beautiful moated castle in the province of Aartselaar and parts of it date back to the 14th century.
-Until the 18th century it was owned by the lords of Cleydael.
-These days it is private property and you can find it next to a huge golf course.
+Until the 18th century it was owned by the lords of Cleydael but these days it is private property and you can find it next to a huge golf course.

-It’s not possible to actually visit the castle itself but it is possible to admire it from the outside and to snap some photos!
+It’s not possible to actually visit the castle itself but it is possible to admire it from the outside and to take some photos!

-There is a small parking lot across the street.
-You have to drive into a little dirt road to reach it.
+There is a small parking lot across the street and you have to drive into a little dirt road to reach it.

 Castle Marnix de Sainte Aldegonde – One of the most beautiful castles in Belgium